Resources

 Gone Viral!!!
 New Licensing Framework for Internet Messaging and Social Media Platforms in Malaysia!!

-In the third edition of the KPMG Intellectual Property Newsletter for 2024, our Senior Associate, Stanley Lee Wai Jin, has contributed an article on the protection of sui generis or unique IP rights in Malaysia.
-The article explores key issues pertaining to geographical indications, layout designs of integrated circuits and protection of plant varieties.
+This article explores the protection of sui generis or unique IP rights in Malaysia and key issues pertaining to geographical indications, layout designs of integrated circuits and protection of plant varieties.

 Publication